-The methods of sample preparation are intended to produce representative samples of the existing road materials that can be tested for road tar contamination and other properties that may be needed to characterise the type of product of the planing process.
+The methods of sample preparation are intended to produce representative samples of the existing road materials that can be tested for road tar contamination and other properties that may be needed to characterise arisings from the milling process.

-Sample reduction should be done using the methods in BS EN 932 - 2.
+Sample reduction shall be carried out using the methods in BS EN 932 - 2.
 Ensure that the sample is mixed thoroughly at each stage.

-C1.1 Competence
+C1.1 Competence and Accuracy

-Ideally laboratories should be UKAS accredited for the methods given.
-As a minimum a laboratory performing sampling and sample preparation to C2 to C5 should hold UKAS accreditation for BS EN 932-1, BS EN 932-2, BS EN 12697-28 and BS EN 12697-6.
+Laboratories shall be UKAS accredited for the methods given.
+As a minimum a laboratory performing sampling and sample preparation to C2 to C5 shall hold UKAS accreditation for BS EN 932-1, BS EN 932-2, BS EN 12697-28 and BS EN 12697-6.

-Laboratories performing chemical analysis should hold UKAS accreditation for that analysis.
+Laboratories performing chemical analysis shall hold UKAS accreditation for that analysis.
 A list of accredited laboratories can be obtained from the UKAS website, www.ukas.org.
+Any benzo[a]pyrene determination shall meet the current requirements for precision (%RSD) and bias (%) laid out in in the current version of the Environment Agency publication 'MCERTS standard for laboratories undertaking chemical testing of soil'.